Revelation 21

 Preface

-Chapters 21 and 22 are unique in Torah literature as their focus is on elements related to the Olam Haba, “New Jerusalem,” etc., beyond the 7,000 years of history since Gan Edan.
-This level of existence is equivalent to the time of the fullness of the “New Covenant,” where evil, free will, sin, and its consequence, are no more – as Torah will be, “written on the heart.”
-This is also known as the “fifth world” of “Adam Kadmon.”
+Chapters 21 and 22 are unique in Torah literature as their focus is on elements related to the Olam Haba, “the World to Come,” beyond the 7,000 years of history since Gan Edan.
+This level of existence is the time of the “New Covenant,” where evil, free will, sin, and its consequence, are no more – as Torah will be, “written on the heart.”

 There is little written on this subject.
 As the Talmud tells us: